-Stocks have generally advanced through the first half of 2023.
-Recently, a strong pulse of innovation has been gaining investors' attention, and the technology sector has started to rebound from a difficult 2022.
-More broadly, international markets are performing well, even though the reopening of China's economy lacked the dynamism many had anticipated.
+Stocks have generally advanced through much of 2023.
+Innovations in technology have attracted strong investor interest, helping that sector rebound and lead the market higher.
+More broadly, international markets are generally performing well, even though the reopening of China's economy lacked the dynamism many had anticipated.

-Bond markets have experienced more ups and downs, but performance has improved compared with 2022.
-U.S. inflation has been trending downward, while the country's economic growth has remained positive.
+Bond markets have been more uneven, with some areas gaining and others down moderately.
+The U.S. Federal Reserve has continued to lift interest rates, but at a more gradual pace than in 2022.
+U.S. inflation has eased, while the country's economic growth has remained positive.
 Against this backdrop, investors are weighing the impact of high borrowing costs, stress in the banking system, and a weaker housing market.